cpdhleague/Guide-book/_pages/resources.md

 Once you have a few games under your belt, check out our [**Meta**](/Guide-book/meta/) page to analyze the stats and placements of top competitors.
 We also maintain a [**Content Creator Directory**](/Guide-book/resources/content-creators/) so you can find gameplay videos, podcasts, and discussions to level up your game.

-Finally, when you're ready to sleeve up and compete, you can find a place to play over at [**Topdeck.gg**](https://topdeck.gg/magic-the-gathering) (just use the filter to see only *MTG: Pauper Commander* events).
+Finally, when you're ready to sleeve up and compete, you can find a place to play over at [**Topdeck.gg**](https://topdeck.gg/magic-the-gathering) (use the filter to see only *MTG: Pauper Commander* events).
 Good luck!